Oklahoma Restaurant Gunman Shot & Killed By Armed Civilians, NRA Hopes It’s A Wake-Up Call For Governor

 Fallin, a Republican, is a strong supporter of the Second Amendment to the U.S. Constitution, which protects the right of American citizens to keep and bear arms.
 After hearing from various other constituency groups, however, including law enforcement, she blocked a law that would have allowed adults to carry guns without first obtaining a permit.
 In most states, a licensing process is a prerequisite.

-In a statement accompanying her May 11 veto of Oklahoma Senate Bill 1212 which had NRA backing, Fallin provided her reasoning, and added that she believes the current legal framework is sufficient.
+In a statement accompanying her May 11 veto of Oklahoma Senate Bill 1212 which had NRA backing, Fallin provided her reasoning and added that she believes the current legal framework is sufficient.

 “As governor, I have signed both concealed-carry and open-carry legislation.
 I support the right to bear arms and own a pistol, a rifle, and a shotgun.
 Oklahomans believe that law-abiding individuals should be able to defend themselves.
 I believe the firearms requirements we currently have in state law are few and reasonable.
 Senate Bill 1212 eliminates the training requirements for persons carrying a firearm in Oklahoma.
 It reduces the level of the background check necessary to carry a gun.
 SB 1212 eliminates the current ability of Oklahoma law enforcement to distinguish between those carrying guns who have been trained and vetted, and those who have not.”